KeLLs-Link/sql/sql.md

 ### SQL WHERE Clause
 The **`WHERE`** clause is used to filter records.

 It is used to extract only those records that fulfill a specified condition.
+Also, the where cluase is used to filter records that meet a specified condition

 - **Syntax**